ronvoluted/darktide-mods/Audio/README.md

 **return** `boolean`: Whether the file's status is playing.

 > **Important**
-> To make use of this, `track_status` must be set in the `playback_settings` parameter of `Audio.play_file()`.
+> To make use of this, `track_status` must be set in the `playback_settings` parameter of `play_file()`.
 Under the hood, the ffplay instance attached to the file is tracked using a server request once every second.

 #### Setting `track_status`